DataCurationNetwork/data-primers/R Data Curation Primer/R-data-curation-primer.md

 # Software for viewing or analyzing data

 R is a plain text file that can be opened in any text editor, but in order to work it needs to be run in the R  environment.
-Simple text editor is sufficient for the file review, but editor with syntax highlighting, such as [Atom](https://atom.io/)​, [​Sublime Text​](https://www.sublimetext.com/), or [​Notepad++](https://notepad-plus-plus.org/)​ will make the review much easier.
+Simple text editor is sufficient for the file review, but editor with syntax highlighting, such as [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), or [Notepad++](https://notepad-plus-plus.org/) will make the review much easier.
 - [R](https://www.r-project.org/): The R software environment is free to download and use.
 - [RStudio](https://rstudio.com/products/rstudio/download/): RStudio is an open source IDE (or integrated development environment) for R. It is free for non-commercial use.
 RStudio provides a nicer interface to view and analyze .R script files.
 RStudio requires R to be installed separately.
 They maintain a mirror as part of the Comprehensive R Archive Network (CRAN) for ​[precompiled binary distributions](https://cran.rstudio.com/)​ of the base system for download.